aditmo/aditmo/README.md

-- 👋 Hi, I’m @aditmo
+- 👋 Hi, I’m Aditya Mohanty
 - 👀 I’m interested in App Development
 - 🌱 I’m currently learning Flutter/Dart
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Flutter Projects
-- 📫 How to reach me ...
+- 📫 How to reach me contact.aditmo@gmail.com

 <!---
 aditmo/aditmo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.